jacques-shebehe/oru-typst/main.typ

   , kind: table
   )

-==== Heading 4

 If you want body text to continue directly after your table, you should add some extra space by selecting the text and change the Spacing settings for the first paragraph to for example 12 pt before.

 #figure(image("media/image5.png", height: 3.67708in, width: 2.95833in),
   caption: [